supun-kanda/Emojifier/README.md

 # Emojifier

-Will Predict whether the sentece you entered is classified to either one of following classes 1.Love
+Will Predict whether the sentece you entered is classified to either one of following classes\n1.Love\n2.Sport\n3.Funny\n4.Sad\n5.Foody\n
-2.Sport
-3.Funny
-4.Sad
-5.Foody